JuanPabloDiaz/doc/_posts/jekyll/2023-06-14-markdown-syntax.md

 mermaid: true
 ---

-## Text and Typography

-This post is intended to demonstrate Markdown syntax rendering on [**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/fork), You can also utilize it as a writing example.
-Now, let's begin exploring text and typography.
+This post has been sourced from [**Chirpy**](https://chirpy.cotes.page/posts/text-and-typography/) and it is intended to demonstrate Markdown syntax rendering, You can also utilize it as a writing example.
+For more information, please visit the [markdown documentation guide](https://www.markdownguide.org/basic-syntax).
+Now, let's begin exploring the markdown syntax.

-This documentation article has been sourced from [**Chirpy Doc**](https://chirpy.cotes.page/posts/text-and-typography/).

 ## Headings